jca02266/lha/README.md

 If you specify the `-g` option afterwards, such as `lha c1g`, a level 0 header will be created.
 (this original behavior is a bit confusing)

-## level 3 header
+## Support level 3 header (extracting only)

-The level 3 header specification seems to exist, but it is not yet fixed as a specification, so I added *read only* support.
+The level 3 header specification seems to exist, but it is not yet fixed as a specification, so I added support *extracting only*.
-Additional extension headers are not supported.
+Additional extension headers with level 3 header are not supported.
 (I couldn't find any header that should be supported).

 If you want to support largefile, you might want to support this level 3 header.

-## dump of header information for debugging
+## Dump the header information for debugging

 I added the ability to dump headers.
 This is completely for debugging purposes.